Nouha50215/NLP-Assignment-3/README.md

 ## What it does

-It reads your Darija text files from Google Drive, trains an n-gram language model on them, evaluates it using perplexity, and generates new Darija sentences.
+It reads the Darija text files from Google Drive, trains an n-gram language model on them, evaluates it using perplexity, and generates new Darija sentences.

-## How to use it
+## Data

-Upload the notebook file to Google Colab, then run the cells from top to bottom.
+Loads the files from Google Colab and stops as soon as it hits 500,000 lines total, then run the cells from top to bottom.

-## Settings you can change

-We can choose the n-gram order, meaning how many words the model looks back at when predicting the next word. we choose 3 as default.

-Smoothing method

 ## Output